About Talking Trees

 Beyond the chapel is a tree lined avenue, that go 'clickaty, clack', as if talking to each other, telling each other old stories and remembering what they had seen and and so we named them the Talking Trees.
 This place is still very special to us and a must visit every time we return to Cornwall, where we used to live.
 The sound on a breezy day is amazing, it seems as if they know we have returned.

-So when we were trying to think what could we name our little publishing company, my daughter Rose, said what about talking trees, which seemed so appropriate, as we too wanted to tell stories, remember the old ways and celebrate the seasons and so we had our name !
+So when we were trying to think what could we name our little publishing company, my daughter Rose, said what about naming it after the talking trees, which seemed so appropriate, as we too wanted to tell stories, remember the old ways and celebrate the seasons and so we had our name !